tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * Understand the implications of overfitting and how boosting and bagging can help to deal with it.

-* Apply Gradient Tree Boosting models in classification problems.
+* Apply gradient tree boosting models in classification problems.

 ---

 ### Instructor Notes

 * Today's class is focused on teaching students how tree-based algorithms can be used for classification problems.
-Students start with an introduction to decision trees and are then introduced to Ensemble Learning algorithms such as Random Forests and Gradient Boosted Trees.
+Students will start with an introduction to decision trees and then be introduced to ensemble learning algorithms such as random forests and gradient boosted trees.

-* tree-based algorithms have a wide range of applications, but today's class will use them for risk analysis scenarios.
+* Tree-based algorithms have a wide range of applications, but today's class will use them for risk analysis scenarios.

-* Some of the demos in Today's class will use a lot of memory to train the models which may throw warning messages in Jupyter.
-Reassure students that these warnings are typically not critical and can mostly be ignored.
+* Some of the demos in today's class will use a lot of memory to train the models, which may throw warning messages in Jupyter.
+Reassure students that these warnings are typically not critical, and can mostly be ignored.

-* Overfitting is a common problem in machine learning that will be discussed today, so take your time to understand its implications and how the techniques covered in this class can help to avoid it.
+* Overfitting is a common problem in machine learning that will be discussed today.
+Take your time to understand its implications, and how the techniques covered in today's class can help to avoid it.

 ### Sample Class Video (Highly Recommended)